-The practical hunting books are wide ranging on topics from gunshot injuries and planning a hunt through to aging lions and managing an African game ranch.
+The practical hunting books are wide ranging on topics from planning an African hunting safari through to the art of tracking, aging lions and managing an African game ranch.

 Game Ranch Management by J Bothma (1990) is a practical guide on all aspects of purchasing, planning, development, management and utilisation of a modern game ranch in southern Africa.

-The Comprehensive Guide To Tracking by Cleve Cheney (due out 2013) Tracking is an art form as well as a skill.
+The Comprehensive Guide To Tracking by Cleve Cheney (2013) Tracking is an art form as well as a skill.
 But it is an art that can be taught and a skill that can be acquired.
 Cleve Cheney, an instructor at the Southern African Wildlife College, is a master at tracking both animals and humans.
 He has brought together a massive amount of information on the how, when and where of tracking.
-Recent Addition

 A Big Game Pocket Book For Kenya Colony by Captain L M Dundas (1927) is a guide to the game and hunting them and also a guide to the treatment of skins and trophies.